multitheftauto/mtasa-blue/CONTRIBUTING.md

 leaving the pull request clean.

 **Read the ["Code Review"] guide** for more guidelines about the code review process.

+**Examples**.
+Here are some examples of commit messages with a short and descriptive title in the imperative mood.

+1. Here we also have a description that explains the content of the commit.
+    ```
+    Fix vehicle model memory leaks in engineReplaceModel

+    Fixed 3 memory leaks:
+    - clump model leak
+    - vehicle visual data (dummies) leak
+    - engineReplaceModel added extra references to TXD, and this was not getting unloaded at times
+    ```

+2. Here we have a longer description that explains how to use the feature.
+The body is wrapped at 72 characters.
+    ```
+    Add "beta" CVAR "_beta_qc_rightclick_command"

+    This variable lets you execute a command of your choice when you right
+    click the "quick connect" button.

+    By default this CVAR is set to "reconnect", but you can set it to
+    anything - "connect orange.mtasa.com" or "nick timw0w".

+    In the console, type "_beta_qc_rightclick_command" and press enter.
+This
+    will tell you the current value of the CVAR.

+    You can do "_beta_qc_rightclick_command=nick timw0w" to change the
+    value of the CVAR.
+    ```

+3. Here we say `Fix #1115` so that GitHub automatically closes issue #1115.
+There's no description.
+    ```
+    Fix #1115: add async encode/decodeString
+    ```

+4. There was no specific issue being fixed here, but GitHub's squash-merge feature automatically appended `(#1177)`, telling us which PR created this commit.
+There's no description.
+    ```
+    Add "remember this option" checkbox to NVidia Optimus dialog (#1177)
+    ```

+5. Here we refer to a previous commit.
+    ```
+    Addendum to a80f8d6: fix Windows build error
+    ```

 ## Reviewing code